German Social Democrats start "speed-dating" for aspiring leaders

 Scholz added: “Only a strong social state and a strong Europe and a strong Social Democratic Party can ensure that the world doesn’t drift apart and that we stick together.”

-The SPD pursued a policy of “Ostpolitik” rapprochement with the Soviet bloc during the Cold War before reforming Germany’s labor market under Gerhard Schroeder, Merkel’s predecessor.
+The SPD pursued a policy of “Ostpolitik” rapprochement with the Soviet bloc during the Cold War before reforming Germany’s labour market under Gerhard Schroeder, Merkel’s predecessor.

 While in coalition with Merkel, the party has struggled to distinguish itself from her conservatives, resulting in a loss of support and an existential crisis.